 An update from the End User TAB

-Taylor Dolezal, head of ecosystem, kicked off the morning by asking the crowd, “what was your first mountain in this ecosystem?”
+Taylor Dolezal, head of ecosystem, kicked off the morning by asking the crowd, “What was your first mountain in this ecosystem?”
 His first mountain was Kubernetes!
-He announced the return of CNCF’s Tech Radar service (here’s a look at Tech Radar in 2021), and then introduced the End User Technical Advisory Board.
-The End User Tab, “the voice of the end user,” shared their 2024 achievements including the publication of multiple reference architectures, integration with LFX Insights, a successful feedback pilot program, and increased end user participation.
+He announced the return of CNCF’s Tech Radar (here’s a look at Tech Radar in 2021) and then introduced the End User Technical Advisory Board.
+The End User Tab, “the voice of the end user,” shared their 2024 achievements, including the publication of multiple reference architectures, integration with LFX Insights, a successful feedback pilot program, and increased end user participation.

 Meet the Envoy AI Gateway

-Every year the community votes for the top end users based on their contributions and what they’ve achieved.
+KubeCon + CloudNativeCon is a time for recognizing end user members, and the community votes for their top end user members based on their contributions and achievements.
 Taylor Dolezal presented this year’s top three winners.

 3rd place: Reddit

-Supporting millions of daily active users and processing billions of page views monthly, Reddit has demonstrated exceptional implementation of CNCF technologies across their hybrid cloud infrastructure, while actively contributing to core projects and fostering diversity through mentorship programs and scholarships in the cloud native community.
+Supporting millions of daily active users and processing billions of page views monthly, Reddit has demonstrated exceptional implementation of CNCF technologies across its hybrid cloud infrastructure while actively contributing to core projects and fostering diversity through mentorship programs and scholarships in the cloud native community.

 2nd place: Capital One

-As the first major U.S. bank to fully transition to the cloud, Capital One has leveraged CNCF projects to revolutionize their financial services infrastructure, contributing the widely-adopted Cloud Custodian to the ecosystem, while achieving remarkable metrics including a two-orders-of-magnitude increase in deployment frequency and a 4x cost reduction in AWS expenses compared to non-Kubernetes alternatives.
+As the first major U.S. bank to fully transition to the cloud, Capital One has leveraged CNCF projects to revolutionize its financial services infrastructure, contributing the widely-adopted Cloud Custodian to the ecosystem, while achieving remarkable metrics, including a two-orders-of-magnitude increase in deployment frequency and a 4x cost reduction in AWS expenses compared to non-Kubernetes alternatives.

 1st place: Adobe

-Adobe has transformed their massive cloud infrastructure supporting Creative Cloud, Document Cloud, and Experience Cloud through extensive CNCF project adoption, making over 5,160 contributions across 46 different projects, while demonstrating particular technical leadership in Kubernetes implementations and developer experience tooling that powers creative tools used by millions globally.
+Adobe has transformed its massive cloud infrastructure supporting Creative Cloud, Document Cloud, and Experience Cloud through extensive CNCF project adoption, making over 5,160 contributions across 46 different projects while demonstrating particular technical leadership in Kubernetes implementations and developer experience tooling that powers creative tools used by millions globally.

 Chris Aniszczyk presented the Community Awards.